(See also Overview of Sexually Transmitted Diseases.)

 Heterosexually active men are not routinely screened except for those in situations with a high prevalence of chlamydial infection, including those with multiple sex partners, patients at adolescent or STD clinics, and men entering correctional facilities.

-Men who have sex with men are screened if they have been sexually active within the previous year (for insertive intercourse, urine screen; for receptive intercourse, rectal swab; and for oral intercourse, pharyngeal swab).
+Men who have sex with men are screened at least annually if they have been sexually active within the previous year (for insertive intercourse, urine screen; for receptive intercourse, rectal swab; and for oral intercourse, pharyngeal swab).
+Those with HIV infection, those with multiple sex partners, or those whose partner has multiple partners should be screened more frequently, at 3 to 6-month intervals.

 (See also the US Preventive Services Task Force’s summary of recommendations regarding screening for chlamydial infection.)